“COB LED grow lights are the future. They’re the best lights on the market.”

 COB LED chips offer some definite advantages (more on those below), but there are also advantages to traditional LED chips.

-That’s why I think the best lights are ones that combine COB chips with regular chips.
+That’s why I think the best COB LED grow light is one that combines COB chips with regular chips.

 You’ll see that several of the lights reviewed below do exactly that.
 They give you the best of both worlds.